highnet/etherwake/nodejs-wake-on-lan-tests/README.md

 ## 🔧 Pre-requisites

-- To use Wake-On-Lan, you need to configure the target machine to enable this feature, settings may vary depending on the target machine.
-Follow the Ultimate Wake-On-LAN Tutorial for more details:
+- To use [Wake-On-LAN](https://en.wikipedia.org/wiki/Wake-on-LAN), you need to configure the target machine to enable this feature, settings may vary depending on the target machine.
+Follow the [Ultimate Wake-On-LAN Tutorial](https://docs.technotim.live/posts/wake-on-lan/) for more details:

 ## 🪛 Tools